baleegh/cache-replacement-policy/README.md

 BranchPredictionAccuracy = 0.8754
 ```

-### 2. Running multi2sim using LRU policy
+### 2. Running multi2sim on all benchmarks
 `cd ..`

 You are now in `cache-replacement-policy/m2s-bench-parsec-3.0/`

-Run the experiments.
+Run the experiments using LRU (default).
 Outputs will be in `cache-replacement-policy/m2s-bench-parsec-3.0/<benchmark>/output.txt`

 `./runs.sh`

 Modify source code to run FLRU

 `cd ../../multi2sim/src/memory/`

 Change line 33 in `Cache.cc` to `{ "LRU", ReplacementFLRU },`

 `make clean`

 `cd ../`

 `make`

 Run the experiments.
 Outputs will be in `cache-replacement-policy/m2s-bench-parsec-3.0/<benchmark>/output-FLRU.txt`

 `cd ../../cache-replacement-policy/m2s-bench-parsec-3.0/`

 `./runs-FLRU.sh`